The Hindu Newspaper

 Kalki has always used her literary, art and film contributions for the upliftment of the transgender and non binary people.
 In 2014, her first book in Tamil, a collection of her poetry was released by Vikatan publishers as ‘Kuri Aruthaen’.
 Her deep and angry poems are in the text books of colleges of Tamilnadu in the educational curriculum.

 From 2016, Kalki started using art as a major tool for activism.
-From doing solo exhibitions, teaching the transgender community on art making and doing the group show, she is tapping and transforming the transgender artists into becoming professionals and earn a livelihood our of art.
+From doing solo exhibitions, teaching the transgender community on art-making and doing the group show, she is tapping and transforming the transgender artists into becoming professionals and earn a livelihood out of art.